-Upon the death of John Quincy, a second burial chamber space was excavated so that both Presidents could be buried in the same chamber at the request of John Adams’s son.
+Upon the death of John Quincy, a second burial chamber space was created so that both Presidents could be buried in the same chamber at the request of John Adams’s son.
 The flags that are on the crypts today are representative of the period when each President died.
 Looking closer at the flags, you can see that the number of stars is different, representing the number of states in the Union at the time of their death.

 It was indeed an unforgettable experience to walk the halls of the old church, touch the pews and altar where past presidents worshiped, and stand in reverence at their burial place.
 American history has never been one of my favorite subjects, but even I marveled at the history and significance of where I was at that moment.

-I know that for Charlie, it meant so much to visit a place where his ancestors had not only walked but also to see their final resting places and learn about their lives.
+I know that it meant so much for Charlie to visit a place where his ancestors had not only walked but also to see their final resting places and learn about their lives.